 7.7.
 Extending CityGML

-CityGML has been designed as a universal topographic information model that defines object types and attributes which are useful for a broad range of applications.
+CityGML is designed as a universal topographic information model that defines object types and attributes which are useful for a broad range of applications.
 In practical applications, the objects within specific 3D city models will most likely contain attributes which are not explicitly modelled in CityGML.
-Moreover, there might be 3D objects which are not covered by the thematic classes of CityGML.
-CityGML provides three different concepts to support the exchange of such data:
+Moreover, there might be 3D objects which are not covered by the CityGML CM thematic classes.
+The CityGML CM provides three different concepts to support the exchange of such data:

 Generic objects and attributes,